-Anyone familiar with Unification Thought knows that Rev. Moon has taken the ancient Oriental philosophical notion of the dual characteristics of Yang and Yin3 quite a step further, by making a further delineation, as all Yang and Yin (e.g. a man and a woman) also each possess another pair of dual characteristics, namely that of internal character (mind/spirit) and external form (body/matter), which in Korean is called Sung Sang (invisible element) and Hyung Sang (visible element).
+Anyone familiar with Unification Thought knows that Rev. Moon has taken the ancient Oriental philosophical notion of the dual characteristics of yang and yin[2] a step further by making a further delineation, as all yang and yin (e.g. a man and a woman) also each possess another pair of dual characteristics, namely that of internal character (mind/spirit) and external form (body/matter), which in the original Korean of Unification Thought is called sungsang (invisible element) and hyungsang (visible element).
 What fascinated me was the discovery that these two-fold dual characteristics also apply to the world of numbers!

-What follows below is an introductory encapsulation of these findings as they relate to this notion of two-fold dual characteristics, which are explored fully in my book The Secret World of Numbers.
-In Unification Thought the topics of Subject (initiating force) and Object (responding effect) between whom Giving and Receiving Action takes place, but these considerations are hard to discern in the world of numbers.
-I will try to touch upon these terminologies when I think it may be safe to do so.
+What follows below is an introductory encapsulation of these findings as they relate to this notion of the two types of dual characteristics, which are explored fully in my book The Secret World of Numbers.
+In Unification Thought the topics of subject (initiating force) and object (responding effect) between whom giving and receiving action takes place, but these considerations are harder to discern in the world of numbers.
+I will briefly touch upon this terminology.

-At one point I was tempted to give my book The Secret World of Numbers the unusual title "The Psychology of Numbers", because, as I discovered, numbers behave in a certain fixed and even predictable way, and their behavior is also absolute.
-Rev. Moon, who repeatedly stressed the absoluteness of God and his Laws often asked scientists who gathered for the International Conferences on the Unity of the Sciences (ICUS) to center their papers on the theme of and quest for absolute values.
-Certainly, numbers belong absolutely to this realm.
-Also, for example, anyone studying the numbers ruling just our solar system will be intrigued by the numbers involved.4
+Numbers behave in a certain fixed and even predictable way, and their behavior is also absolute.
+Rev. Moon, who repeatedly stressed the absoluteness of God and Divine Laws, routinely urged scientists who gathered for the International Conferences on the Unity of the Sciences (ICUS) to center their papers on the theme of and quest for absolute values.
+Certainly, numbers belong to this absolute realm, for 1 + 2 will always be 3.
+Also, anyone studying the numbers ruling just our solar system will be intrigued by the numbers involved.[3]
+Scientists continuously marvel over the fact the universe can at all be expressed in mathematical formulas.